armory/docs/content/en/plugins/pipelines-as-code/install/cdsh.md

 ---
 title: Install Pipelines-as-Code in Armory Continuous Deployment
-linkTitle: Install - Armory CD
+linkTitle: Armory CD
 weight: 1
 description: >
   Learn how to install Armory's Pipelines and Code plugin in Armory Continuous Deployment.
 ---

-## Install Pipelines-as-Code
+## Enable Pipelines-as-Code

 _Dinghy_ is the microservice you need to enable to use Pipelines-as-Code.
 Add the following to your `SpinnakerService` manifest: